mainsail-crew/moonraker-timelapse/docs/configuration.md

 If you like to define a custom parkposition of your printhead.

 ##### park_custom_pos_x
-Absolut X coordinates of the custom parkposition (Unit mm)
+Absolute X coordinates of the custom parkposition (Unit mm)

 ##### park_custom_pos_y
-Absolut Y coordinates of the custom parkposition (Unit mm)
+Absolute Y coordinates of the custom parkposition (Unit mm)

 ##### park_custom_pos_dz
-Relative Y coordinates of the custom parkposition (Unit mm)
+Relative Z coordinates of the custom parkposition (Unit mm)

 #### park_travel_speed
 Speed of the printhead movement while parking (Unit mm/s)